The Battery War at 55°C in the Desert: How China's Energy Storage Legion Conquered Saudi Arabia?

 The response strategy of Chinese enterprises is: deep customization and hardcore innovation.
 What they launch is no longer generic products, but special equipment named "Desert Eagle" and "Sand Eagle."

 Thermal management is the primary battlefield.
 Hichain Energy's "Desert Eagle" system, customized for the Saudi project, can reduce the internal temperature of the container by 8-10℃ compared to the outside through a special multi-layer insulation structure design.
-Jinko Energy has equipped its delivered energy storage projects with a patented step-type liquid cooling system, which can keep the battery temperature steadily below 35℃ even in high external temperatures.
+Jinko Energy has equipped its delivered energy storage projects with a patented step-type liquid cooling system, which can maintain the battery temperature steadily below 35℃ even in high external temperatures.

 Order Battle